Restoration News: Ebola Decomtamination

 Treat any visible contamination with a suitable disinfectant.

-Allow disinfectant to soak into spills for the recommended time period for the specific disinfectant being used (see manufacturer’s instructions).
+Allow the disinfectant to soak into spills for the recommended period for the specific disinfectant used (see manufacturer’s instructions).

-To assure complete disinfection, further disinfect the surface after the bulk material(s) has been removed.
+To enensure complete disinfection, further disinfect the surface after the bulk material(s)removing .